epam/ai-dial/docs/tutorials/chat-objects.md

   ]
 ```

-This will render at attachment with an image in the response in AI DIAL Chat UI:

-**Image coming soon**
+> Refer to [Completions API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) to view the description of all fields.

 ## Stages

-Stages are intermediate steps an AI DIAL assistant or application went through to generate the response.
-An application can include logic to return and render stages in the AI DIAL Chat UI.
-Stages can include attachments - see the example further in this section.
+**Definition**: Stages are intermediate steps an AI DIAL assistant or application went through to generate the response.

+An application can include logic to return stages in the response  and render them in the AI DIAL Chat UI.
+Stages can include [attachments](#attachments) - see the example further in this section.

-To attach stages in the response of your application, follow the example below:
+To include stages to the response of your application, follow the example below:

 ```json
   "messages": [